heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 **For any questions contact Maria Dorofeeva at** dorofeev@illinois.edu.

-**Primary Organizers**: Dimitri Sumkin, Ujjal Mukherjee, and Srпшidhar Seshadri
+**Primary Organizers**: Dimitri Sumkin, Ujjal Mukherjee, and Sridhar Seshadri